Marián Hossa: Chicago Blackhawks (2009–2017)

+The start of the 2010–11 season injuries continued.
+On 27 October 2010, Hossa suffered an apparent shoulder injury in a 3–1 victory over the Los Angeles Kings after colliding with Kings' forward Jarret Stoll, causing him to miss the next five games.
+On 29 November, Hossa suffered a mild knee injury after colliding with teammate Nick Boynton in practice, resulting in Hossa missing the next 10 games.
+After the season's Christmas break, Hossa stayed injury-free the rest of the season and finished playing in 65 games with 25 goals and 32 assists for 57 points.

 In 2011–12, Hossa was picked eighth overall by Team Chara in the second annual All-Star Fantasy Draft for the 2012 All-Star Game.
 In the game, Hossa scored one goal and two assists in a 12–9 win against Team Alfredsson.
 On 20 March 2012, Hossa scored his 900th NHL career point (417 goals and 483 assists) in his 970th game played via a goal scored against the Columbus Blue Jackets.
-In the first period of Game 3 of the opening round of the 2012 Western Conference Quarterfinals, he was taken off the ice on a stretcher and briefly hospitalized after being hit by the Phoenix Coyotes's Raffi Torres.
+He finished the 2011–12 season with 29 goals and a team leading 48 assists for 77 points in 81 games played.
+In the first period of Game 3 of the opening round of the 2012 Western Conference Quarterfinals, he was taken off the ice on a stretcher and briefly hospitalized with a severe concussion after being hit by the Phoenix Coyotes's Raffi Torres.
 Torres was suspended 25 games by the NHL for the hit, though it was later reduced to 21 games after an NHL Players' Association (NHLPA) appeal.

 Hossa recovered in time for the start of the lockout-shortened 2012–13 season.
-He recorded 17 goals and 14 assists in the 48-game season, finishing third on the team with 31 points.
-During the season, he also played in his 1,000th career game on 3 March 2013, en route to a 2–1 win over Detroit.
-Hossa then scored seven goals and nine assists for 16 points in the 2013 playoffs as the Blackhawks eventually defeated the Boston Bruins to win the Stanley Cup in the Finals.
+He played 40 games and recorded 17 goals and 14 assists in the 48-game season, finishing third on the team with 31 points and helping the Blackhawks win the Presidents' Trophy as the regular season champions.
+During the season, he also played in his 1,000th career game on 3 March 2013, en route to a 2–1 win over his former team, the Detroit Red Wings.
+Hossa then scored seven goals and nine assists for 16 points in 22 games in the 2013 playoffs as the Blackhawks eventually defeated the Boston Bruins to win the Stanley Cup in the Finals.
 Hossa's trip to the Finals marked his fourth appearance in the Stanley Cup Finals in the past six seasons.